 While there are just some things you can’t control, there are also things that you can do to limit the likelihood of having to deal with blocked drains.

-Some of the most common things that will contribute to a blocked drain are ‘flushable’ wipes that join together and form fatbergs, children’s toys and tree roots.
+The most common things that will contribute to a blocked drain are ‘flushable’ wipes that join together and form fatbergs, children’s toys and tree roots.

-The benefit of using a camera means we can identify, treat and work with our customers to prevent any future blockages, rather than clear an issue temporarily and come up against the same issue six months down the track.
+The benefit of using a camera means we can identify, treat and work with our customers to prevent any future blockages, rather than clear an issue temporarily and come up against the same problem six months down the track.

 You can make sure you don’t fall into this trap by researching who you use and ensuring that they are thorough in their investigations.

 - Curious about the difference between pipe replacement and pipe re-lining?
-Read our blog to find out more.

 - Wondering what a fatberg is?
 Check out the enormous one found recently in London sewers – not too far from the discovery of our own in Sydney.

-Key tip: make sure you have a sewer diagram handy for your plumber – this will save time (and maybe even money).
+HOT TIP: Make sure you have a sewer diagram handy for your plumber – this will save time (and maybe even money).